How to Train Your Long-Context Visual Document Model: Introduction

 Until recently, closed models (e.g. GPT4o \citet{gpt4o}, Claude \citet{claude3opus}) and their newer versions have vastly outperformed open models in long-document visual question answering (VQA) on benchmarks such as MMLongBenchDoc \citep{mmlbd} and general visual LC benchmarks such as MMLongBench \citep{mmlb}.
 This locked LC use cases on long PDFs to closed models.
 Recently, new open-weight models, Qwen3 VL \citet{qwen3vl} and GLM 4.5/6V \citet{glm4v}, have surpassed GPT4o and achieved state-of-the-art (SOTA) performance on MMLongBenchDoc.
 However, their training recipes and data strategies are underspecified and it remains unclear how to reproduce these capabilities.

-To this end, this paper aims to answer the question: \emph{what works in practice for training long-context visual document models?} Through extensive experiments on models, data and training methods with robust evaluation methodology, we produce actionable recipes CPT, SFT, LongPO and self-improvement with SFT and quantify performance trade-offs.
-Our synthetic data pipelines and a leaderboard of ablations with data compositions for each run are open sourced.\footnote{synthetic data pipelines are available at \url{https://github.com/lightonai/distilabel/tree/lc_sft_pipelines} and checkpoints, MMLBD-C and the leaderboard are available at \url{https://huggingface.co/collections/lightonai/orion}}
+To this end, this paper aims to answer the question: \emph{what works in practice for training long-context visual document models?} Through extensive experiments on models, data and training methods with robust evaluation methodology, we produce actionable recipes for CPT, SFT, LongPO and self-improvement with SFT and quantify performance trade-offs.
+Our synthetic data pipelines and a leaderboard of ablations with data compositions for each run are open sourced.\footnote{\url{https://huggingface.co/collections/lightonai/orion}, \url{https://github.com/lightonai/distilabel/tree/lc_sft_pipelines}}